 Life Outdoors (opens in new tab) used a Renson louvred canopy across this exterior kitchen, dining and lounging area, which can also be specified with automatic solar shading, LED lighting, audio and even heating elements.

-An outdoor kitchen doesn't need to be huge to be useful.
-This small modular system, created by WWOO and available from Garden House Design (opens in new tab), incorporates a Green Egg outdoor cooker, a small amount of worktop for prep and a sink, and takes up only a small amount of space.
+This compact modular system, created by WWOO and available from Garden House Design (opens in new tab), incorporates a Green Egg outdoor cooker, a small amount of worktop for prep and a sink, and takes up only a small amount of space.

 Outdoor kitchen surfaces can double up as potting benches when not in use for entertaining too.